 6. PERSONAL DATA AND PUBLICITY

-5.1 We reserve the right, in our sole discretion, to cancel or reschedule a Course if necessary.
+5.1 We reserve the right, in our sole discretion, to cancel or reschedule a Course at any time (including after commencement of the Course).
 We will notify you of any such changes as soon as possible.
-You will be entitled to a refund of any Course Fees you have paid but will not be entitled to any compensation in the event of such changes.
+You may be entitled to a refund of any Course Fees you have paid (see clause 5.2) but will not be entitled to any compensation in the event of such changes.

 5.2 If we cancel a Course or reschedule it to a date which is inconvenient to you and you have already paid the Course Fee, we will provide a full refund within 30 days upon your written request, or at your option you may transfer the credit to another Course.